ansible/ansible-documentation/docs/docsite/rst/porting_guides/porting_guide_core_2.19.rst

       failed_when: result.stat.exists is false

-Displaying Tracebacks
+Displaying tracebacks
 ^^^^^^^^^^^^^^^^^^^^^

-In previous ansible-core versions, tracebacks from some controller-side errors were available by increasing verbosity with the ``-vvv`` option, but the availability and behavior was inconsistent.
+In previous ``ansible-core`` versions, tracebacks from some controller-side errors were available by increasing verbosity with the ``-vvv`` option, but the availability and behavior was inconsistent.
 This feature was also limited to errors.

-Handling of errors, warnings and deprecations throughout much of the ansible-core codebase has now been standardized.
+Handling of errors, warnings and deprecations throughout much of the ``ansible-core`` codebase has now been standardized.
 Tracebacks can be optionally collected and displayed for all exceptions, as well as at the call site of errors, warnings, or deprecations (even in module code) using the ``ANSIBLE_DISPLAY_TRACEBACK`` environment variable.